Mo-Mahfouz/Web/README.md

 <p> It contains divs for header, navigation bar, content, sidebar and footer </p>
 <h2>Second project</h2>
 <p> Same of 1st project in addition to using semantic elements.</p>
+<h2>third project</h2>
+<p>i just pushed HTML project with txt file.
+this txt file is requirements of the customer (chat gpt) and i finished my project with some mistakes in file (problems.txt) ill do my best to silve this problems and push it again.</p>